xiaoyang-sde/knowledge-base/docs/distributed-systems/04-raft.md

 ### Log replication

 The leader handles client requests that contains a command to be executed.
 The leader appends the command to its log, and issues `AppendEntries` RPCs to the servers to replicate the entry.
 The leader then applies the entry to its state machine and returns the result to the client.
-If followers crash, the leader retries the RPC indefinitely until all folowers store all log entires.
-The log entry is commited if the leader has replicated it on a majority of the servers.
+If followers crash, the leader retries the RPC indefinitely until all followers store all log entries.
+The log entry is committed if the leader has replicated it on a majority of the servers.

-To ensure log consistency, the leader sends the highest index of the commited entry and the index and term of the entry in its log that immediately precedes the new entries in the `AppendEntries` RPC.
+To ensure log consistency, the leader sends the highest index of the committed entry and the index and term of the entry in its log that immediately precedes the new entries in the `AppendEntries` RPC.
 If the follower doesn't find an entry with the same index and term in its log, it refuses the new entries.

 The leader maintains a `nextIndex` for each follower, which is the index of the next log entry the leader will send to that follower.
 The value is initialized to the index after the last one in the leader's log.
 If a `AppendEntries` RPC is rejected because of inconsistency, the value is decremented until it reaches the point that the logs diverge.
-Therefore, subsequent `AppendEntries` RPC will success and overwrite the conflicting entires.
+Therefore, subsequent `AppendEntries` RPC will success and overwrite the conflicting entries.

 ### Safety